Accident and Incident Reporting

 (RTO)

-Provides information to the reviewer and participate in a group meeting as requested, and if issued, executes the Action Plan to resolve the issue or prevent similar issues in the future.
+Provides information to the reviewer and participates in a group meeting as requested.
+If the HSP, TP, or Subcontractor is the subject of the complaint, they must execute an Action Plan to resolve a complaint or prevent issues in the future.

 Reviewer